 Common signs and symptoms of non-small cell lung cancer may include

 The treatment options depend on the type and stage of the cancer and the overall health of the patient.

 Oncologists surgically remove the entire tumor and a minimum of 2 millimeters of cancer-free tissues surrounding the cancerous area.
 The extent of surgery depends on the location, stage, and area of the body involved.

 Radiation therapy uses high-energy radiation to destroy cancerous cells to treat non-small cell lung cancer.
 Radiation can be delivered via an external machine outside the body called external beam radiotherapy.
-Intensity-modulated radiation therapy (IMRT) is a specific type of radiotherapy which effectively provides radiation to cancerous cells and spares healthy cells, thereby reducing the side effects.
+Intensity-modulated radiation therapy (IMRT) is a specific type of radiotherapy which effectively provides radiation to cancerous cells and spares healthy ones, thereby reducing the side effects.